siridavuluri/CharterAssignment/README.md

 # CharterAssignment

-This Application is a Springboot Application which mainly exposes two main API's .
-One Api which is a POST request is used for entering the data which take in userid , Amount , Date and Time .
-Once we enter multiple POST requests we can use another API which is GET API to get the data for all the users on monthly basis (Three months , Four Months) and it will give the points of particluar user .
-Also their is an Intergration Test which has a dataset of Three months  data.The Test covers the functionality .
+This is a Springboot Application which mainly exposes two API's (One POST API and One GET API).
+POST request is used for entering the data which takes User Id, Amount, Date and Time as a payload.
+Once we enter multiple POST requests to insert the data, we can use GET API to retrieve the data for all the users on monthly basis (Three months, Four months etc.,) and it will give the points of the given user.
+Also there is an Intergration Test which has a dataset of Three months data.
+This Test covers the functionality.

 Curl to enter data::